bigredjoe/Learn-Verses-App/README.md

 * Verse by verse audio to aid the auditory memory.
 * Uses Phonegap framework

+## Why I am proud of it ##
+ Why programming this project, I learned the basics of LESS CSS, Handlebars.js, Jquery Mobile, XML, and Local Storage.

  ### Challenges of Development ###
 * Having to interact with an API not formulated for javascript.
 * Creating a partial function for reading local files for Handlebars.js and initializing callback javascript.
 * Refactoring and optimizing my code again and again.

-### Take Aways ###
- I learned the basics of LESS CSS, Handlebars.js, Jquery Mobile, XML, and Local Storage while working on the project.
-And in the end I had a working app!
+But in the end, I had a working app that could be published!